JosephJoshua/posad/README.md

 # Posad

-Po(tato) sa(lad) is an app that helps you with reducing your waste by keeping track of the expiration dates of the products that you buy.
+Po(tato) sa(la)d is an app that helps you with reducing your waste by keeping track of the expiration dates of the products that you buy.

 Demo: https://posad.vercel.app